solacens/dotnet-linux-cert/README.md

 ls /Certifcates # Default reading directory or auto-install

 a.pfx # Cert A, password protected
-a.txt # Password or cert A
+a.txt # Password for cert A
 b.pfx # Cert B, non password protected
 ```